GoldenbergLab/lab-helper-codes/sentiment_analysis/README.md

-# sentiment analysis codes
+# Sentiment Analysis

-1. **sentistrengthn:** a tool that is especialyl userful for short texts - see: http://sentistrength.wlv.ac.uk/.
+1. **sentistrengthn:** a tool that is especially useful for short texts - see: http://sentistrength.wlv.ac.uk/.